Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 from the new archetypes and move your code into place.

 ## What's new?
-Alfresco SDK 4.5 is a minor update to the SDK and provides support for Alfresco 7.3.x.
+Alfresco SDK 4.5 is a minor update to the SDK and provides support for Alfresco 7.3.x and later.

 ### Embracing containers and Docker
 The main change included in SDK 4.0 is the addition of container technologies.
 Specifically, the new SDK is highly based